ChaoticNoodley/ANIMA/README.md

 Developed as a portfolio project demonstrating clinical psychology applied to software development.

-> *"The goal is not to replace the clinician — it is to give the clinician better tools."*
+> *"The goal is not to replace the clinician, it is to give the clinician better tools."*

 ---

 ## 📄 License

-MIT License — see [LICENSE](LICENSE) for details.
+MIT License: see [LICENSE](LICENSE) for details.